-Quiet space: All classes will require video to be turned on and as such you will need to have access to a quiet space for the duration of your class times.
+Quiet space: All classes will require interaction either in a group setting with fellow classmates or with the entire class, as such you will need to have access to a quiet space for the duration of your class times.

 Zoom user name: For participation tracking purposes, please also ensure your zoom user name contains your legal name.
 If you go by a different name please include both names with your legal name in brackets.